gfelber/website/writeups/ctrl_space_sheratan.md

 [*Dockerfile*](https://gfelber.dev/writeups/sheratan/Dockerfile)

 the *run.sh* script is a bit more interesting.
 We startup a virtual qemu arm64 VM using the `cortex-a76` which supports PAN (Privileged Access Never) similar to SMAP on amd64.
 Additionally it looks like we get a outgoing internet connection using user network interface.
 Last but not least we get the cmdline arguments for the linux kernel.
-They tell us that kaslr (`kaslr`) is enabled, dmesg is restricted (`quiet`) and we kernel panics and shuts down if any problem is detected (`oops=panic panic_on_warn=1 panic=-1`).
+They tell us that kaslr (`kaslr`) is enabled, dmesg is restricted (`quiet`) and we kernel panic and shutdown if any problem is detected (`oops=panic panic_on_warn=1 panic=-1`).

 [*run.sh*](https://gfelber.dev/writeups/sheratan/run.sh)